The difference between CNC machining center and CNC lathe

 Basic definition and use

-CNC machining center is a multifunctional CNC machine tool, which usually has multiple processing capabilities such as milling, drilling, boring and reaming.
-It has an automatic tool change system (ATC) that can automatically change different tools during the processing process to complete complex multi-step processing.
-It is widely used in mass production of complex parts.
+A CNC machining center is a versatile machine that combines milling, drilling, boring, and reaming, with an automatic tool change system (ATC) for multi-step processing.
+It is commonly used in the mass production of complex parts.

 CNC lathe is a CNC machine tool used for turning processing, mainly used for processing rotating parts.
-It rotates the workpiece and uses a fixed turning tool for cutting, which is suitable for the processing of inner and outer circles, end faces, cones and threads of workpieces such as shafts and discs.
+It rotates the workpiece with a fixed turning tool, ideal for machining inner/outer circles, end faces, cones, and threads on shafts and discs.

 Structure and working principle

-CNC machining center usually consists of machine tool body, CNC system, servo drive system, automatic tool changer, etc. Its core component is the CNC system, which controls the movement of the tool and workpiece through pre-programmed processing programs to achieve multi-axis linkage and high-precision complex processing.
+CNC machining center usually consists of a machine tool body, CNC system, servo drive system, automatic tool changer, etc. Its core component, the CNC system, controls tool and workpiece movement through pre-programmed programs for multi-axis linkage and high-precision processing.

-The main components of CNC lathes include machine bed, spindle box, feed system, CNC system and tool holder.
+The main components of CNC lathes include a machine bed, spindle box, feed system, CNC system, and tool holder.
 The working principle of CNC lathes is that the workpiece rotates on the spindle, and the tool moves along the set trajectory to cut the workpiece.
-The CNC system controls the spindle speed, tool feed amount and motion trajectory according to the pre-programmed program.
+The CNC system controls the spindle speed, tool feed amount, and motion trajectory according to the pre-programmed program.

 Processing objects and process characteristics